 Limbs: 90+ arms with no suction cups

-Internal Shell: External hard spiraling shell (they cannot retract into the shell)
+Internal Shell: External hard spiraling shell (they can retract into the shell)

 Largest: Chambered Nautilus 8-10 inch shell diameter and weighs more than two pounds